 Warranty | Pretty good, not the best |

 I did not have a good experience with the Vanguard Endeavor ED IVs.
 I may have received a faulty pair, I’m not sure but they did not perform well.
 The eyecups and focus knob were terribly sticky, especially when cold.
-The focus knob also, if not weight placed on the center if the dial it would be even harder to twist.
-For this reason, I primarily had to use fingers from both hands to be able to move the dial in order to focus.
+If the weight of your finger was not placed on the center of the focus knob, it would be even harder to twist.
+For this reason, I primarily had to use fingers from both hands to be able to move the dial to focus.
 This is annoying, especially in hunting situations when you often need to get focused quickly.

 It was difficult to get a clear picture, even after using the diopter to adjust both eyes.
 The brightness and low-light capabilities left some to be desired.
 It had an orange tint to the glass in low lighting, similar to that of the cheapest binoculars in this review.